-- 2.1 The scope of Internal Audit activity includes, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management and internal control processes.
-This enables Internal Audit to provide the Audit and Scrutiny Committee with assurance on the adequacy of these arrangements. - 2.2 Internal Audit does this by: - Providing high quality, independent audit services to the Council and its Senior Management; - Performing a systematic and continuous review of the Council's internal control, risk management and governance arrangements in accordance with a risk-based annual plan approved by the Audit and Scrutiny Committee; - Highlighting opportunities to reduce costs through greater economy, efficiency and effectiveness within existing internal controls throughout the Council's systems and activities; - Advising on cost effective controls for new systems and activities; - Providing an assurance statement and annual report to the Audit and Scrutiny Committee on the adequacy of the Council's internal control and governance arrangements. - 2.3 Internal Audit is responsible for reporting risk exposures and control risks to the Audit and Scrutiny Committee and Senior Management. - 2.4 Internal Audit will consult with the Council's external auditor and with other relevant inspection and review bodies in order to co-ordinate effort and avoid duplication.
-Reliance will be placed on the work of these other agencies where appropriate and the findings of their reviews will be reported to the Audit and Scrutiny Committee.
+- 2.1 The mission of internal audit is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight. - 2.2 The scope of Internal Audit activity includes, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management and internal control processes.
+This enables Internal Audit to provide the Audit and Scrutiny Committee with assurance on the adequacy of these arrangements. - 2.3 Internal Audit does this by: - Providing high quality, independent audit services to the Council and its Senior Management; - Performing a systematic and continuous review of the Council's internal control, risk management and governance arrangements in accordance with a risk-based annual plan approved by the Audit and Scrutiny Committee; - Highlighting opportunities to reduce costs through greater economy, efficiency and effectiveness within existing internal controls throughout the Council's systems and activities; - Advising on cost effective controls for new systems and activities; - Providing an assurance statement and annual report to the Audit and Scrutiny Committee on the adequacy of the Council's internal control and governance arrangements.

+- 2.4 Internal Audit is responsible for reporting risk exposures and control risks to the Audit and Scrutiny Committee and Senior Management. - 2.5 Internal Audit will consult with the Council's external auditor and with other relevant inspection and review bodies in order to co-ordinate effort and avoid duplication.